shobbika/SCT_WD_2/README.md

 **🚀 HIGHLIGHTS**

- -Clean and responsive calculator UI.
+ - Clean and responsive calculator UI.
- -Real-time DOM manipulation for display updates.
+ - Real-time DOM manipulation for display updates.
- -Button click and keyboard input support.
+ - Button click and keyboard input support.
- -Error handling for invalid expressions and division by zero.
+ - Error handling for invalid expressions and division by zero.
- -Single-page application with no external libraries.
+ - Single-page application with no external libraries.

 **🖼️ SCREENS (SAMPLE)**